 Rates must be based on allowable actual costs of the Service Center.
 The cost can include annual equipment depreciation, but cannot include the cost of a new piece of capital equipment.
 Rates to internal customers (OSU and other OUS institutions) may not include unallowable costs, such as marketing or advertising.

 All revenues received by Service Centers are for reimbursement of the actual cost of operations.
 If a Business Center elects to recover administrative costs that support Service Centers, those costs must be paid by the Service Center on that fund.
 Adequate documentation of time & effort must exist to support the transaction.

 The Service Center may add a service fee to non-university users.

 A class of users (students) may receive service at a reduced fee, if the reduction is subsidized from another source.
-The subsidy must be posted in the Service Center as account code 09398 Support for Designated Operations/Service Departments.
+The subsidy must be posted in the Service Center in the same manner as explained in the “Deficit” section below.

 See FIS 519 Recharge Activities policy for specific information of allowable costs, unallowable costs, and determining the rates.

 All users of a Service Center will pay at least the same determined fee for like services and the rates must be published in the OSU Internal Fee Book If any services are going to be offered on a per-service basis to external customers, the rates must also be listed in the External Fee Book.